StateMirror (Artifact v1.0.0) [ID: STM-01]

 - Idempotency not used → retries can create duplicate records

-- Clock skew → captured_at and received_at differ (expected)
+- Clock skew → captured_at and received_at may differ

-- Database/network failure → ingest or retrieval can fail or time out
+- Database or network failure → ingest or retrieval can fail or time out

 - Misusing snapshots as authorization proof → unsafe application behavior